Overview of GED Tests and Programs in Tennessee

 - Mathematical reasoning

 Tennessee GED candidates must be at least 18 years old; those who are 17 years of age may take the test if they present an age waiver signed by the superintendent of their local school district.
-Younger candidates can also bypass the age requirement by submitting proof of enrollment in one of Tennessee's GED preparation programs or disenrollment from high school.
+Younger candidates can also bypass the age requirement by submitting proof of enrollment in one of Tennessee's GED preparation programs or dis-enrollment from high school.
 Test-takers must present a valid government-issued photo and signature identification showing their name, address and date of birth.

 Prior to taking the GED exam, Tennessee residents must take an official GED practice test.
 Many of the same adult education centers that proctor the GED tests also provide the mandatory practice test.
 The practice tests and prep courses are free; however, a fee is charged for the official GED exam.
+You do not have to show proof that you are a resident of Tennessee in order to take the test.

 In conjunction with the Tennessee Department of Labor and Workforce Development's Division of Adult Education, adult education offices in many Tennessee counties offer free GED preparation programs.
 Students can contact them at: